Mini Christmas Protein Puddings (Vegan, GF)

 60 g - Dark Chocolate

 15 g - Cacao Powder

-85 g - Greek Yogurt - Sub coconut yogurt for vegan
+85 g - Greek Yogurt - At room temperature - Sub coconut yogurt for vegan

-Remove the balls from the fridge and dollop the frosting on top of them.
-Allow it to drip down the sides.
+Remove balls from the fridge.
+Dollop frosting on top so it drips down the sides.

-When ready to serve, top with mint leaves and hard candy.
-Enjoy!
+When ready to serve, top with a piece of hard candy and mint leaves.